Nozbe/NoOffice.org/_book/future.md

 ## Do we really have to all live in a large city?

 The cities are growing.
-Even in a developed country like the USA, when you look at the top 20 most populated cities[^1], you can see that in the last decade all of the cities kept growing.
+Even in a developed country like the USA, when you look at the top 20 most populated cities[^1], you can see that in the last decade all of them kept growing.
 Only Chicago grew by less than 1%, but some cities like Phoenix, San Antonio, Dallas, Austin or Seattle grew way in double digits, some more than 20%!
 Is this really necessary?

 I also read on Twitter the other day that in 15 years we'll have 50 mega-cities all over the world with more than 10M inhabitants each... why would we do that to ourselves?